ionic-team/capacitor-docs/docs/cli/commands/run.md

 <strong>Options:</strong>

+- `--flavor <flavorName>`: set the flavor of the Android project
 - `--list`: Print a list of target devices available to the given platform
+- `--no-sync`: do not run the sync command
+- `--scheme <schemeName>`: set the scheme of the iOS project
 - `--target <id>`: Run on a specific target device